 - Easily digestible starches (corn, pea, sorghum).

-- Perhaps some fiber to promote digestion (i.e., beet pulp).
+- Fiber to promote digestion (i.e., beet pulp).

 - Calorie-dense compared to “adult” or “mature” cat food.